-Email Etiquette
+Email

 Please feel free to email me with any questions, comments, or concerns you may have throughout the semester.
-I will do my best to respond to your inquiries within 24 hours.
+I will do my best to respond to your inquiries within 24 hours during the work week and by Monday evening if you email over the weekend.
 When using email, please be sure to write a brief description of your communication in the subject line.
-In the body of the email, please begin with a greeting, write your request, and end your email with a sign off phrase and your name.
-I will not respond to your emails unless they adhere to proper etiquette.